RetroReversing/retroReversing/pages/gameboy/GameboyDevelopmentKitHardware.md

 <img src="/public/ZAgzBlXrARIEyn2KnTa4g_img_3.jpg" class="wow slideInLeft postImage" />
 <img src="/public/ZAgzBlXrARIEyn2KnTa4g_img_4.jpg" class="wow slideInLeft postImage" />
 <div markdown="1">
   The Integrated Circuit Emulator or ICE was developed for the original Gameboy (DMG) and allowed developers to debug issues effecting their games, set breakpoints and inspect memory.
-This is also known as the Program development system but information on eactly how it was used is sparse.
+This is also known as the Program development system but information on exactly how it was used is sparse.
 </div>
 </section>

-## IS-CGB-EMU (Emulator)
+## IS-CGB-EMU (Nintendo Game Boy Color Emulator)
-The `IS-CGB-EMU` (Intelligent Systems Colour GameBoy Emulator) was hardware that allowed developers to download their games to try on the actual hardware and even communication between an IBM-PC and the gameboy hardware itself to execute and check operations.
+The `IS-CGB-EMU` (Intelligent Systems Color Game Boy Emulator) was hardware that allowed developers to download their games to try on the actual hardware and even communication between an IBM-PC and the gameboy hardware itself to execute and check operations.
 Developers that bought this would also be given discs with the Inteligent Systems Assembler/Linker and other software development tools.

 The Later units also had support for the `AGB` (Advanced GameBoy or Gameboy Advance) built into the hardware.

-<iframe src="http://devkits.handheldmuseum.com/IS-CGB-EMU/index.htm" width="100%"></iframe>
+{% include link-to-other-site.html url="http://devkits.handheldmuseum.com/IS-CGB-EMU/index.htm" description="The handheldmuseum website has an excellent page on the IS-CGB-EMU" image="http://devkits.handheldmuseum.com/IS-CGB-EMU/GBC_Emulator.jpg"  %}

 ## IS-CGB-DEBUGGER (Debugger)
 The Color Gameboy debugger hardware was similar to the DMG-ICE in that it allowed fully fledged debugging capabilities such as breakpoints, stack traces and memory modification.